metta-systems/libsss/doc/spec.md

 ### 4.2.10 PRIORITY frame

 PRIORITY frame indicates to the receiver a priority of processing frame data for a given stream.
 It is only a hint.
+The receiver should make best effort to process given stream's data in accordance with relative priority given (streams with priority 0 should always be processed first, then streams with priority 1 and so on).

 ```
 ofs : sz : description